-I have been fortunate to witness many a cricketer performing brilliantly as youngsters, from Sachin Tendulkar to Virat Kohli, before they became legendary Test cricketers.
+I have been fortunate to witness many cricketers performing brilliantly as youngsters, from Sachin Tendulkar to Virat Kohli, before they became legendary Test cricketers.
 While they have worked hard to achieve that status, I never got to see them train, even though I have been with them for many days.
-However, Sarfaraz Khan, who on his Test debut in Rajkot earlier this week created ripples through two consecutive half-centuries, had given me the opportunity to witness his training sessions eight years ago.
+However, Sarfaraz Khan, who on his Test debut in Rajkot earlier this week created ripples through two consecutive half-centuries, had allowed me to witness his training sessions eight years ago.

 Khan was part of the G Force training camp conducted by coach Gopal Jasapara at Epsom College in England in 2016.
 Cricket enthusiast Shyam Bhatia had sponsored Sarfaraz Khan and his younger brother Musheer Khan’s trip so that they could be at this camp.
 I saw the two brothers train hard for many days from dawn to dusk.
 The result is that Sarfraz made it to the Indian Test team and Musheer has become a prolific run-getter for the India Under-19 team.
 The day is not far when these two brothers will become part of the Indian senior team.